POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/fixed.rst

 As for the .ini file, you can copy over the `example
 <https://github.com/POSYDON-code/POSYDON/blob/development/grid_params/grid_params.ini>`_
-from the :ref:`inifile` page, which provides a more detailed description of all the entries. **Make sure to carefully go through each of the separate entries and adjust them for your particular needs** .
+from the :ref:`inifile` page, which provides a more detailed description of all the entries.
+Make sure to carefully go through each of the separate entries and adjust them for your particular needs.
 Place that .ini file (which we have named `example_grid.ini`) in the example_grid directory.

 Now, with our `grid.csv` and `example_grid.ini` files ready to go, we use a